Backup & RestoreBackup & Restore

 kestra backups create FULL

-By default, backups are encrypted using the Kestra embedded encryption key.
-You can adjust this behavior using command line parameters.
+By default, backups are encrypted with the embedded Kestra encryption key.
+You can change this behavior with:

 When you start the backup process from the command line, you will see the following logs which include a backup summary and the URI to the Kestra internal storage file where the backup will be stored.